Heatblur-Simulations/f-4e-manual/src/systems/lighting.md

 #### White Floodlight

-The White Floodlight switch acts independent of all other controls on the panel, and is either ON or OFF.
+The White Floodlight switch (1 Pilot, 4 WSO) acts independent of all other controls on the panel, and is either ON or OFF.
 It activates a separate emergency floodlight (also called _Thunderstorm Light_) that illuminates the cockpit in white.
 The lamp is energized through the Battery Bus to ensure it is always operational, even in